blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 occupation◄─────────────────┘
 ```

-We can visually see how selecting `Person` in the type hierarchy would provide `name` and `age` properties but exclude the `occupation` property.
+We can visually see that a `Person` would include `name` and `age` properties but not include the `occupation` property.
-Assuming that we can project/select the properties of a type that are defined through the supertype, coercive subtyping is attainable for any subtype.
-This is a somewhat strong assumption to make, but it unlocks expressing how to extend types.
-The reason the selection/projection of properties is important for coercive subtyping will be explained in more detail in the coming sections, specifically in the [`additionalProperties` problem explanation section](#the-additionalproperties-problem).

-While it was mentioned that we don't allow overriding properties, we do allow modifications to a certain extent.
-When properties are still _compatible_ (using the definition of compatible given in the [versioning RFC](./0408-versioning-types.md#determining-type-compatibility)), properties can be overridden.
-For example, if `Person` had an optional property `name`, `Employee` could override it to be a required property.
-This is because the property is still compatible, but it is now more specific.
-This is also the reason why we can't allow overriding properties to be arrays or objects, as that would make the property incompatible.
+Assuming we have the `Employee` instance above, we can see that it's possible to satisfy the constraints of `Person` by selecting the properties from it which are defined by `Person` which can be referred to as _projecting_ the type.
+Some considerations in this projection mechanism are explored in more detail in the coming sections, specifically in the [`additionalProperties` problem explanation section](#the-additionalproperties-problem) due to the nature of JSON schema composition.

+As mentioned above, modifications do not have to be limited to the addition of new properties, as long as they do not _weaken_ existing constraints.
+It is possible to add a constraint about a property which is also constrained in the supertype, as long as the resultant constraints are still _compatible_ (using the definition of compatible given in the [versioning RFC](./0408-versioning-types.md#determining-type-compatibility)).

+For example, if `name` was actually _optional_ in `Person`, `Employee` would be able to _add_ the constraint of it being _required_.
+Adding such a constraint still results in the `name` definition within `Employee` being compatible with the one in `Person`, just more specific.

 ```txt
        age◄┐ (supertype)    (subtype)